 Google Glitch Is Causing URLs To Be De-Indexed

-on SEO April 10th, 2019
+on Ecommerce April 10th, 2019

 On Thursday, April 4th, Google experienced a technical problem and began de-indexing URLs.
 This issue was spotlighted by many in the SEO community when they realized that their websites were no longer showing up in the Google search results.